GEOS-Chem-IGE/GEOS-Chem-infra/doc/ige-calcul.md

 # Running Geos-chem on the IGE Calcul server

 To run GEOS-Chem on ige-calcul, you must first have an agalan account.
 Once you have registered, a directory will be created for you at ```
 /workdir/chianti/``` using your surname and the first letter of your first name.
-This is the location where you should clone the actuel Git reposetory."
+This is the location where you should clone the actuel Git reposetory.

 ### Git clone into you repertory
 ### Create rundir